 If this issue occurs when you click hyperlinks in Office documents that either directly open HTML Web content or are redirected to HTML content, client users can avoid the problem by enabling a registry key to send the hyperlink navigation to the browser instead of directly binding to the hyperlink from Office.
 For more information, see Error message when clicking hyperlink in Office: "Cannot locate the Internet server or proxy server".

-Note Regardless of the version of Office that you have installed, add the registry key in the exact location that is specified in Microsoft Knowledge Base article 218153.
+Regardless of the version of Office that you have installed, add the registry key in the exact location that's specified in Error message when clicking hyperlink in Office: "Cannot locate the Internet server or proxy server".

 When you use this registry setting, the HLINK component that is used by Office opens the hyperlink in the default Web browser.
 This registry setting affects all HLINK clients, not just Office.
 Therefore, use this registry key carefully.